Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 \item Type 2.2: \textit{Omission Error on Follow-up Image.} If a salient object described in the source caption does not disappear after transformation and is not further described in the follow-up caption, it implies an omission error in the follow-up image.
 For example, in Fig.~\ref{fig:errorExample}(d), \textit{``bath tub''} does not disappear in the follow-up image, yet the output of the follow-up image omits its description. \end{itemize}

-\textbf{Type 3: \textit{Fabrication Error.}} An object in the follow-up image completely disappears by the transformation, but it continues to be described in the follow-up output.
-This suggests that SUT may \textbf{fabricate} certain objects based on the context of the current image.
+\textbf{Type 3: \textit{Fabrication Error.}} An object in the follow-up image completely disappears after the transformation, but it remains described in the follow-up output.
+This suggests that the SUT may \textbf{fabricate} certain objects based on the context of the current image.
 As shown in Fig.~\ref{fig:errorExample}(e), \textit{``vase''} disappears in the follow-up image, but the IC system fabricates its existence, maybe based on the presence of ``\textit{flower}''.
 Note that this type of error is not reported by existing works \cite{MetaIC_Pinjia, ROME_Pinjia}.

 \begin{RQbox}{RQ1} {\methodname{} is able to utilize \textbf{unannotated} images to detect numerous errors across five IC systems, while existing works rely on pre-annotated labels.
 The experimental results show that \methodname{} achieves precision mostly in the range of 75\% to 90\%, which is comparable to existing works, but in the setting where no annotated information is given.
 Moreover, our method detects several types of errors, one of which has not been reported by existing works~\cite{MetaIC_Pinjia, ROME_Pinjia}.} \end{RQbox}